-In order to carry out this ordinance, certain zones are hereby created and established by FAR Part 77, which includes all of the land lying beneath the approach surfaces, primary surface, transitional surfaces, horizontal surface, and conical surface as they apply to the current Airport Layout Plan for McWhirter Field.
-Such zones are shown on the McWhirter Field Aviation Overlay Land Use Zones as incorporated with the Official Zoning Map.
-An area located in more than one of the following zones is considered to be only in the zone with the most restrictive height limitation.
+In order to carry out this ordinance, certain zones are hereby created and established by FAR Part 77, which include all of the land lying beneath the approach surfaces, transitional surfaces, horizontal surface, and conical surface as they apply to the current Airport Layout Plan for McWhirter Field.
+Such zones are shown on McWhirter Field Aviation Overlay Land Use Zones Map.
+An area located in more than one (1) of the following zones is considered to be only in the zone with the more restrictive height limitation.
 The various Airspace Zones are hereby established and defined as follows: